thecount12/rapiddjango/blog.md

 python manage.py sqlmigrate blog 0001 or use the appropriate item in number 000x.
 You can find the results of the alter query in migrations directory /blog/migrations

+if the table you created already exists you can fake the migration
+ex: `python manage.py migrate --fake blog`

 author.models.ForeignKey('author.User')

 ## forms.py